ClaytonWong/cw_chall_node/readme.md

 * 'Page through tickets', this will page through the JSON objects for all the tickets, where there are 25
   JSON objects per page.
-* 'List tickets for a page', this will list tickets on pages available, it will take you to a prompt that will ask you to either
+* 'List tickets for a page', this will list tickets on pages available, it will take you to a prompt that will tell you how many pages are availablew then ask you to either
   * Type in a page number to list tickets for
   * Type in 'back' to go back to the main menu
   * Or type in 'exit' to exit the ticket viewer
-  It will then tell you how many pages are available.
   A valid page number is an integer from 1 to the number of pages available.
-Type in a valid page number, 'back' , or 'exit' then press enter to carry out desired action.
+Type in a valid page number, 'back', or 'exit' then press enter to carry out desired action.
-* 'Show details for 1 ticket', this will take you to a prompt that will ask you to either
+* 'Show details for 1 ticket', this will take you to a prompt that will then tell you how many tickets are
+   available followed by range of ticket IDs, then ask you to either
   * Type in a ticket ID number to show details for
   * Type in 'back' to go to main menu
   * Or 'exit' to exit the ticket viewer
-  It will then tell you how many tickets are available followed by range of ticket IDs.
   A valid ID is one that is in the range.
-Type in a valid ticket ID number, 'back' , or 'exit' then press enter to carry out desired action.
+Type in a valid ticket ID number, 'back', or 'exit' then press enter to carry out desired action.
 * 'exit', this will exit the ticket viewer.

 ## How to test ticket viewer using Mocha, Chai & chai-as-promised